jettandres/sms-center/README.md

   - Android app used for automation
 - **React Native App**
   - Custom mobile app used to retrieve messages from the server as well as receive Push Notifications
+- **SMS Server**
+  - A basic linode instance running on the cheapest plan of $5 per month

 ## Use Cases
 - Store incoming SMS messages from Main Phone via `POST` endpoint